-With the help of Fabrice Muamba, we've now
+With the help of Fabrice Muamba, we handed in

-handed in our petition to Downing Street, signed by over 100,000
+our petition to Downing Street, signed by over 100,000 people

-people calling for life-saving skills to be taught in all schools
+calling for life-saving skills to be taught in all schools in

-in England.
-Petitions have also been handed into the
+England.
+Petitions have also been handed in across the rest of

 Parliament with the majority supporting the motion to